MIMIC: Masked Image Modeling with Image Correspondences: Experiments

-We measure the label efficiency of the learned representations trained on \datasetlarge\ by evaluating its few-shot performance on NYUv2 depth esimation and ADE20k semantic segmentation.
+We measure the label efficiency of the learned representations trained on \datasetlarge\ by evaluating its few-shot performance on NYUv2 depth estimation and ADE20K semantic segmentation.
 We freeze the image encoder and fine-tune the task-specific decoders by varying the number of training images.
 We run each k-shot finetuning at least $5$ times and report the mean and the standard deviation of the runs.
-Overall the representations trained on our \datasetlarge\ show better labeling efficiency than those trained used \baseline\ (Figure~\ref{fig:training_helps}(b)).
+For depth estimation, we also experimented with k-shot regimes where k is less than 10.
+Overall the representations trained on our \datasetlarge\ show better labeling efficiency than those trained using \baseline\ (Figure~\ref{fig:training_helps}(b)).
+These gains can be attributed to the diverse, and real world training data during pretraining.